Skip to content

 It exists for a reason so don't forget to run it every two weeks or so.

-Your washing machine can be a breeding ground for mold and mildew if not cleaned regularly.
+Your dirty washing machine also can be a breeding ground for the mold spores and mildew if not cleaned regularly.

-This can lead to a damp smell in your clothes even after washing.
+This can lead to a damp, funky smell in your clothes even after washing.

-Do this approximately once a month or every 30 cycles to prevent the buildup of mold, mildew, and odors.
+Do this approximately once a month or every 30 cycles to prevent the buildup of mould, mildew, and unpleasant odours again.

 Regular cleaning of your washing machine can make a significant difference in the freshness of your clothes.